Nikos Trichakis

 Academic Area

-Nikolaos (Nikos) Trichakis is an Associate Professor of Operations Management at the MIT Sloan School of Management.
+Nikolaos (Nikos) Trichakis is the J.C.
+Penney Associate Professor of Management and an Associate Professor of Operations Management at the MIT Sloan School of Management.

 His research interests include optimization under uncertainty, data-driven optimization and analytics, with application in healthcare, supply chain management, and finance.
 Trichakis is also interested in the interplay of fairness and efficiency in resource allocation problems and operations, and the inherent tradeoffs that arise in balancing these objectives.